MicrosoftDocs/fabric-docs/docs/workload-development-kit/authentication-javascript-api.md

 ---
-title: Overview of Fabric workload authentication JavaScript API (preview)
+title: Overview of Fabric workload authentication JavaScript API
 description: Learn how to use JavaScript APIs to authenticate a customized Fabric workload.
 author: KesemSharabi
 ms.author: kesharab